wayfair/WANDS/README.md

 ### Annotation Guidelines

-We released annotation guidelines ```Product Search Relevance Annotation Guidelines.pdf``` as a supplement to the dataset.
+We released [annotation guidelines](Product%20Search%20Relevance%20Annotation%20Guidelines.pdf) as a supplement to the dataset.

 ## Roadmap